weareevermore/style-guides/ruby.md

 > When writing your comments, write for your audience: the next contributor who
 > will need to understand your code.
 Be generous — the next one may be you!

+> Comments should not describe what the code does.
+That should be obvious from
+> the code itself.
+They should describe WHY the code does what it does.
+Hidden
+> assumptions, dependencies or that sort of thing.
+Things that are not obvious from
+> looking at one particular block of code.

  - [Google C++ Style Guide](https://google-styleguide.googlecode.com/svn/trunk/cppguide.html#Comments)

 ### Commented-out code